rendivs925/rendivs925/README.md

 That said, I’m not limited to Rust.
 I also work with Next.js, TypeScript, Node.js (Express), Tailwind CSS, and MongoDB, and can easily collaborate with teams using JavaScript or TypeScript stacks or hybrid architectures.

 I bring a systems level mindset to web development, care about clean and maintainable code, and thrive in cross functional teams whether the codebase is in Rust or not.
+I can learn new concepts or technologies in less than a day and start using them immediately, continuously improving as I build projects with them, making me highly adaptable to any team’s tools and workflows.